anytizer/neattesting.py/README.md

 * These methods must import their own libraries, themselves, and be operable in isolation.
 * This is NOT the unit testing mechanism; no true assetions.

-The alternative is to use a proper unit testing application / software.
+The best alternative is to use a proper unit testing tool.

 ## Usage Example 1: Registry Mode

+You will give the object instances to run.

 ```
 from neattesting import TestPerformer